KAIST-IS521/2018s-gitctf-team2/README.md

 Simple TCP chat program with server and clients.
 Server takes port to listen as command-line argument.
 Clients take handle and server port to communicate.

 'make' will produce server and cclient, the two executables.

+# hints
+This bug is very intended and easy.
+However, You should know the protocol in the server.
+Inspect the packets in the protocol.